Ana Paula (footballer)

-Ana Paula Pereira da Silva Villela (born 16 February 1997), known as Ana Paula, is a Brazilian women's association football forward, who plays for 1207 Antalya Spor in the Turkish Women's Football Super League with jersey number 9.
+Ana Paula Pereira da Silva Villela (born 16 February 1997), known as Ana Paula, is a Brazilian footballer who plays as a forward, for 1207 Antalya Spor in the Turkish Women's Football Super League with jersey number 9.

-Private life
+Personal life

 Ana Paula was born in Rio de Janeiro.

-Club career
+Career

 Ana Paula played for Vasco da Gama in 2016.
 The next two years, she was with Ponte Preta in the Campeonato Brasileiro de Futebol Feminino Série A1.
 In 2019, she moved to Minas ICESP.
-She returned to her former club Vasco in 2020.
+She returned to Vasco in 2020.

-Mid October 2022, she moved to Turkey, and signed with 1207 Antalya Spor to play in the 2022–23 Women's Super League.
-She appeared in 14 matches and scored one goal playing in the first half of the season only.
+In mid-October 2022, she moved to Turkey, and signed with 1207 Antalya Spor to play in the 2022–23 Women's Super League.
+She played only in the first half of the season, appearing in 14 matches and scoring one goal.
 On 1 September 2023, she left Turkey for Croatia.